CMQNordic/Web-Dev-Cheatsheet/README.md

 ## __Markdown__
 ##### Markdown is a way to style text on the web.
 You control the display of the document.
-Files are saved as .md files.
-On github README.md in root is shown as main file and best practice is to use markdown to style it a bit.
+Files are saved as .md files and only special readers ca view it (or Chrome with plug-in).
+On github README.md in root is shown as main file.
+As best practice use markdown to style README.md file at github.
+A command to preview .md file in VScode is CTRL-SHIFT-V.

-###### Extensions:<br> Auto-Open Markdown Preview : opens a preview window for each opened .md file
+###### Extensions:<br> Auto-Open Markdown Preview : Automatically opens a preview window for each opened .md file